Skip to content

 While engineering represents a fraction of total project costs, investing the right amount in this phase can result in long-term savings and greater return.
 Finding the engineering sweet spot can lower your construction and maintenance costs, lower total cost, and provide you with the best possible value for your dollars.

 With every project there is a direct relationship between total cost, construction and maintenance costs, and engineering costs.
 As shown in the illustration below, they shift together depending on your investment.
 Not enough engineering can dramatically increase the lifecycle costs of your project; too much can also increase costs.
-Strategically balancing engineering, construction and maintenance costs collectively ensures your total project cost lands in the sweet spot – that is, the greatest value.
+Strategically balancing engineering, construction, and maintenance costs collectively ensures your total project cost lands in the sweet spot – the greatest value.

 chart